-Do not lock the battery compartment until you have activated the battery and tested the battery back-up.
+Do not lock the battery compartment until you have activated the battery and tested the Smoke/CO Alarm.
+Activate the battery by removing the

-Activate the battery back-up by removing the "Pull to Activate Battery Back-Up" tab.
-Push and hold the test button on the Smoke/CO Alarm's cover until the alarm sounds: 4 beeps, pause, 4 beeps, pause, 3 beeps, pause, 3 beeps, pause.
+"Pull to Activate Battery" tab.
+Push and hold the test button on the Smoke/CO Alarm's cover until the alarm sounds: 4 heens, pause, 4 beeps, pause,